klahrich/chiefhustler/content/posts/dcm.md

 - Edwina Fund, SVP Finance

+All of these departures were probably not voluntary.

 ### ERP

 On June 3 2019, DCM launched a new ERP system across its core DCM business.
 DCM experienced numerous operational challenges in connection with the implementation of the ERP system, which led to a decline in production levels (and, as a result, lower revenue recognized) and shipments, and negatively impacted the processing of accurate and timely billings to customers.
 The lag in the issuance of invoices resulted in constraints on DCM’s working capital and financial liquidity.
 These challenges also required DCM to obtain from its senior lenders a number of waivers, amendments and related consents under the terms of its existing credit facilities.